Scribblenauts Showdown: Reception

-On Nintendo Switch, Scribblenauts Showdown received "generally unfavorable reviews" from critics, according to review aggregator Metacritic, although it received "mixed or average critic reviews" on PlayStation 4 and Xbox One.
+Scribblenauts Showdown received "generally unfavorable reviews" from critics for the Nintendo Switch, and "mixed or average critic reviews" for the PlayStation 4 and Xbox One, according to review aggregator Metacritic.
 Critics criticized the game's "lack of imagination", with Edge thinking that Shiver Entertainment couldn't "conjure up a decent party game", despite the game's "great source material".

 Marco Esposto of IGN Italy praised Showdown, calling it a "classic" party game.
 Esposto praised the game's avatar creation process for being "simple" and the game's "attractive" graphics, but criticized the low amount of minigames, citing that they quickly felt "repetitive".
 Ultimately, Esposto gave Showdown a score of 7.3/10.

 The game's minigames received mixed reception among critics; Robert Handlery of GameSpot called them "boring", Gav Murphy of IGN Nordic stated that some of them are "awesome", and Stephen Tailby of Push Square called them "hit or miss".

 The sandbox mode was praised by critics for being more alike prior Scribblenauts installments.
-Daan Koopman, reviewing Showdown for Nintendo World Report, wrote that the mode is "sadly the biggest standout" in the game.
+Daan Koopman, reviewing Showdown for Nintendo World Report, wrote that the mode is "the biggest standout" in the game.
 Koopman praised the mode's animations and interactions for being "adorable" but criticized its controls for being "uncomfortable" and its missions for being "bland".